Quantumdatamage/AzureSIEMSetup/README.md

 # AzureSIEMSetup
-Aggregating bruteforce RDP attacks on honeypot VM
+Aggregating bruteforce RDP attacks on honeypot VM, see .docx file for detailed write up.